-If you are adding a diskette or tape drive that attaches to the Diskette connector, make sure the signal cable you plug into the drive is attached to the Diskette connector on the system board.
-To identify the Diskette connector, see "Identifying parts of the system board" on page 90.
+If you are adding a diskette drive or a tape drive that attaches to the Diskette connector, make sure the signal cable you plug into the drive is attached to the Diskette connector on the system board.
+To identify the Diskette connector on the system board, see "Identifying parts of the system board" on page 88.

-Installing and removing a drive in bay 2
+Installing and removing a drive in bay 2 or 3

-Bay 2 holds up to a 5.25-inch half high drive, such as a diskette, tape, or CD-ROM drive.
+Bay 2 or 3 can hold up to a 5.25-inch half high drive, such as a diskette, tape, or CD-ROM drive.
+For drive removal, reverse these steps.